ScalaIO/scala.io_web_main/README.md

 vagrant ssh
 ````

-You should now have a VM with all the necessary tools* installed to generate the scalaio website
+You should now have a VM with all the necessary tools* installed to generate the ScalaIO website
 * node, grunt,bower, ruby, bundler.
 In case something goes wrong, as long as you have those 6, running `bower install`
   and `bundle install` should install anything missing.

 Working on scalaio's website